ANNUAL ALLIANCE REPORT

 April 29, 2009

-To provide Iowa Illinois Safety Council members and others with information, guidance, and access to training resources that will help them protect employees' health and safety, particularly in reducing and preventing exposure to electrical, fall, noise, portable tools, lawnmower, snow removal, heat and cold hazards by addressing hazards through a safety starts at home program.
+To provide Iowa Illinois Safety Council (IISC) members and others with information, guidance, and access to training resources that will help them protect employees' health and safety.
+Special emphasis has been directed toward distracted drivers in an effort to reduce and prevent texting and cell phone use.

 - Area Director, Des Moines Area Office